-- Youthreach complies with the agreed disciplinary procedures for teaching staff as set out by the Teaching Council. - Youthreach has a Special Educational Needs Policy. - Youthreach has in place a procedure whereby all guest speakers/presenters are always accompanied by the coordinator, resource person or a teacher. - Youthreach - Has provided access to each member of centre staff with a copy of the centre's Child Safeguarding Statement. - Ensures all new staff are provided with access to a copy of the centre's Child Safeguarding Statement. - Encourages staff to avail of relevant training -e-Learning programme developed by Tusla Link (duration 1.5 hours) and /or two further e-Learning programmes designed for teachers by PDST on Link Watch online video and print Certificate for personnel file. - Encourages Board of Management members to avail of relevant training & understand their legal obligations. - ❖ Maintains records of all staff and board member training. - Each Youthreach centre has staff trained in First Aid procedures. - Youthreach has in place a Student Code of Behaviour Policy for students. - Youthreach has in place an ICT policy in respect of usage of ICT by students. - Youthreach has in place a Mobile Phone Policy in respect of usage of mobile phones by students. - Youthreach has in place a Critical Incident Management Plan. - Youthreach has in place clear procedures for one-to-one teaching activities. - Youthreach has in place clear procedures in respect of student teacher placements. - Youthreach has in place procedures in respect of students undertaking work experience. - Youthreach has in place procedures in respect of students undertaking catering activities. - Youthreach has in place procedures in respect of students undertaking gardening - Youthreach has in place a COVID 19 centre plan for on and off site delivery of services
+- Encourages Board of Management members to avail of relevant training & understand their legal obligations. - Maintains records of all staff and board member training. - Each Youthreach centre has staff trained in First Aid procedures. - Youthreach has in place a Student Code of Behaviour Policy for students. - Youthreach has in place an ICT policy in respect of usage of ICT by students. - Youthreach has in place a Mobile Phone Policy in respect of usage of mobile phones by - Youthreach has in place a Critical Incident Management Plan. - Youthreach has in place clear procedures for one-to-one teaching activities. - Youthreach has in place clear procedures in respect of student teacher placements. - Youthreach has in place procedures in respect of students undertaking work experience. - Youthreach has in place procedures in respect of students undertaking catering activities. - Youthreach has in place procedures in respect of students undertaking gardening activities.